-The practice identified patients who were carers.
-The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 20 patients as carers (about 0.6% of the practice list).
-Carers were referred to the Carers Service for support and advice.
+The practice proactively identified patients who were carers, their computer system alerted GPs if a patient was also a carer.
+The practice had identified 69 patients as carers (2.7% of the practice list).

-• Staff told us that if families had experienced bereavement, their usual GP contacted them.
+- There were leaflets for the various services who support for carers in the reception area. - Staff told us that if families had experienced bereavement, their usual GP contacted them or sent them a sympathy card.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.